 Humans, too, rely on its powerful properties.
-We’ve used the wool fiber for clothing for over 10,000 years.
+We’ve used wool fiber for clothing for more than 10,000 years.
 No technology can outperform it — wool is still the preferred material for summer and winter outdoor adventurers.
 That’s because it’s warm (or cool) and breathable and stays dry.
 Gaddi sheep’s wool has fine, hollow fibers, so it’s particularly flexible and lightweight — and effective at transferring moisture from the body into the air.
 It’s those breathable fibers that make it naturally thermoregulating — keeping you insulated and warm when it’s cold and cool when it’s hot.
 Wool also provides a natural odor management and flame retardant.
 The fibers will singe and char, but are very difficult to ignite.

 “Wool is a wonder fiber,” says George Mathew, our Vice President of Organics, Sustainability Standards, and Certifications.
 “It consists of protein together with a small percentage of lipid.
-It has a high specific thermal resistance so it impedes heat transfer.
+It has a high specific thermal resistance, so it impedes heat transfer.
 It is crimpy and elastic and readily absorbs moisture.
 It self-extinguishes because of the high moisture and nitrogen content in the fibers.
-All these properties make wool as the most suited natural material for use in our best selling organic mattresses.”
+All these properties make wool as the most suited natural material for use in our best-selling organic mattresses.”

 Of course, the quality of wool we use is exceptional.
 With a 27-micron fiber diameter, it is classified as "very fine."